AugurProject/augur/docs/ui-dev-easy-start.md

 ## Running docker compose

-Open up a command shell in augur directory (where you cloned the repo), This might take awhile because it's downloading images.
-After the docker images are downloaded it's a quick start.
+Open up a command shell in augur directory (where you cloned the repo).
+Then type:

+    npm install

+followed by:

     npm run docker:spin-up

 This command will download the needed docker files and start them up.
+(This might take awhile.)
+After the docker images are downloaded it's a quick start.

 When the command shell output looks like this your good to move on: